Grad School 101: An Intro to GMAT Test Prep

 - 30 minutes

 At the beginning of the test, students are given the opportunity to sequence their sections in one of three pre-selected orders.
-This gives each tester the flexibility to take the test in the sequence that best fits their individual strengths and weaknesses.
+This gives each tester the flexibility to take the test in the sequence that best fits individual strengths and weaknesses.
 The sequences are as follows:

 - Analytical Writing, Integrated Reasoning, Quantitative, Verbal